-Action # Title Description Total Funds Contributing 1 Effective Operations Management The investments required to maintain warm and effective school operations, including our School Operations Manager, 3 Office Assistants, school copier expenses, and office supplies.
-This action provides a foundation of communication and efficiency for our other school initiatives. \$317,055.00 No 2 Safe and Compliant Facility We will continue investments to maintain a safe and compliant facility, including our two custodians, our Prop 39 pro rata share, custodial supplies, utilities, and needed repairs. \$664,675.89 No 3 Multi-Tiered System of Supports (MTSS) for Student Engagement and School Culture This action invests in the staffing and some supplies to support our MTSS program, including investments in our Site Director of Student Success, School Site Coordinator, Parent Liaison, Office Assistant, Campus Aides, and counselors, as well as sports equipment for students to support recess, team sports, and other physical activities to support school culture.
+Action # Title Description Total Funds Contributing 1 Effective Operations Management The investments required to maintain warm and effective school operations, including our School Operations Manager, 2 Office Assistants, a campus aide, school copier expenses, and office supplies.
+This action provides a foundation of communication and efficiency for our other school initiatives. \$303,183.00 No 2 Safe and Compliant Facility We will continue investments to maintain a safe and compliant facility, including our four custodians, our Facilities Manager, Assistant Facilities Manager, security expenses, custodial supplies, rent, utilities, pest control, landscaping, fire safety, and needed repairs \$957,642.00 No 3 Multi-Tiered System of Supports (MTSS) for Student Engagement and School Culture This action invests in the staffing and some supplies to support our MTSS program, including investments in our Restorative Justice Coordinator, Site Coordinator, counselors, and campus aides as well as athletics equipment for students to support the sports program, all of which support school culture.
 Additionally, this action funds CMO support from our Director of Counseling.
-These roles provide social-emotional support, lead interventions, and function as positive role models for our students as we continue to support a culture of STEM excellence.
-This action was designed in part to meet the needs of African-American students, SWD and ELs, who were identified in the Red performance level for Chronic Absenteeism on the 2023 Dashboard. \$584,023.00 Yes school by funding our Network Operations Manager, our Director of Data and Accountability, and \$29,878.00 Yes School Culture our nurse.
+These roles provide social-emotional support, lead interventions, and function as \$927,263.00 Yes positive role models for our students as we continue to support a culture of STEM excellence.
+This action invests in support from the CMO to promote student attendance and engagement in school by funding our Network Operations Manager, our Director of Data and Accountability, and our nurse. \$200,288.00 Yes